 5. Plant Them

 Mason jars make excellent planters for small plants.
-If you are comfortable working with glass, you can drill drainage into the bottom of the jar and use as you would a regular flower pot.
+If you are comfortable working with glass, you can drill drainage into the bottom of the jar and use it as you would a regular flower pot.
 Or you can affix jars to the wall for an attractive display for kitchen herbs.
-Mason jars also make wonderful terrariums for tropic, humidity loving plants like Venus Fly Trap.
+Mason jars also make wonderful terrariums for tropic, humidity-loving plants like Venus Fly Trap.

 6. Make Them Pretty

 Mason jars make a beautiful vase all on their own, ready to be filled with fresh flowers or to store herbs.
 But if you’re feeling crafty, why not spruce them up a bit with paint!
 Try writing on the glass surface with a hot glue gun, then painting the jar, for a lovely, personalized vase or container.

 7. Entertain With Them

 The DIY possibilities are endless when it comes to mason jars and entertaining!
 Mason jars are excellent as drinking glasses at parties.
 Why not pre-mix single-serving cocktails in mason jars and serve in ice buckets?
 Use jars to organize flatware for parties and picnics.
 And with some modification and creativity, you could even turn those jars into wine goblets using dollar store candlesticks and glue, or a Mason Jar Shaker!

 8. Make Them Smell Lovely

 There are lots of people that collect mason jars all on their own.
 But even if you’re friends aren’t collectors, mason jars make excellent gift packages.
 Fill them with dry ingredients for cookies in a jar, nail polishes, and emery boards for manicure sets, or create an adorable sewing kit.